Highgate Wood telephone exchange: Introduction

 The trial at Highgate Wood was unsuccessful.
-Roy Harris states that it carried mainly artificial traffic and was looked after on a care and maintenance basis until it was taken out of service in 1965.
+Roy Harris states that it carried mainly artificial traffic and was looked after on a care-and-maintenance basis until it was taken out of service in 1965.
 The Connected Earth website calls Highgate Wood a "magnificent failure".
-For the UK it meant that an intermediate approach which would extend the usefulness Strowger switch technology would be needed.
+For the UK it meant that an intermediate approach which would extend the usefulness of the Strowger switch technology would be needed.
 This led to the implementation of reed relay and crossbar technologies alongside Strowger extensions until the arrival of digital SPC exchanges in the mid-80s.

 Exchange design

 One of the JERC's first decisions was to build an electronic exchange using the "Switched Highways" system, which employed time division multiplex techniques (TDM), while at the same time continuing research on alternative solutions to the problem of electronic switching.
 The "Switched Highways" system was invented by L.R.F Harris at Dollis Hill in 1952.
 It was also decided that the experimental equipment should provide the full service and maintenance facilities of a comparable electro-mechanical exchange.
 At the same time, the techniques used had to be demonstrably capable of serving the largest existing exchanges.
 Moreover, the experiment was to be conducted in an exchange giving public service and therefore fully interconnected with the public network.
 This meant that it would need conversion equipment to enable it to inter-work with the existing system and to use the existing subscribers' apparatus and line plant.
 For these reasons the Highgate Wood installation was bigger than the small number of lines would have seemed to warrant and about 400,000 electronic components were fitted.
 Much of the control equipment could have served an exchange of about 7,000 lines.
 The exchange used both valves and transistors.
 There were approximately 5,000 transistors and 500 valves.
 The valves were used in the more crucial areas, as the transistors of the day were not up to the required performance.